AlexGamerNice/Centrecomcrawler/README.md

 This Python script scrapes product data (originally for laptops) from Centrecom's website and saves the results in both JSON and CSV formats.

-Literally generated this readme (and code) with chatgpt.
+Literally generated this readme (and code) with Deepseek.
 Still it could be useful.

 ---